grafana/x-ray-datasource/README.md

 List Service Operations returns a table of the SLOs for a selected service operation.

-## Application Signals: Services Dashboard
+## Application Signals: Services dashboard

 The `Application Signals: Services` dashboard can be imported from the datasource and is set up to fetch Services and the accompanied metrics for user selected Application Signals and CloudWatch data sources.
 This dashboard allows you to select Services, Service Operations, and Service Dependencies to display the associated CloudWatch metrics.